 The Center for Disease Control (CDC) and the American Congress of Obstetricians and Gynecologists (ACOG) recommend that all pregnant women be screened between 35-37 weeks of their pregnancies to determine if they are carriers of GBS.

 Options for testing and treating GBS vary depending on birth place and region.
 In many hospitals the standard treatment for a GBS positive mother is IV antibiotics repeatedly throughout labor.
 Your care provider will often want at least one dosage of IV antibiotics to be given four hours prior to the birth.

 In some parts of the world a Chlorhexidine rinse is done during labor or even before labor to rinse the vaginal area.
 This is fairly typical in European countries but is not the standard of care in the US.

 Talk to your care provider about what your options are regarding both the testing and the treatment of group B strep.
-If birthing in the hospital, discuss with your care provider your various options and how you and the baby will be treated.
+If birthing in the hospital, discuss with your care provider how you and the baby will be treated.

 Be sure to further research the likelihood of transfer to the baby and the known risks to the baby of standard treatment.
 There are no easy answers or guarantees with GBS.